William Forbes (bishop): Works

 Forbes himself published nothing, but in 1658 a posthumous work, Considerationes Modestae et Pacificae Controversiarum de Justificatione, Purgatorio, Invocatione Sanctorum Christo Mediatore, et Eucharistia, was published from his manuscripts by T. G. (Thomas Sydeserf, bishop of Galloway).
-Other editions appeared at Helmstadt (1704) and Frankfort-on-the-Main (1707); while a third, with an English translation by Dr. William Forbes, Burntisland (Oxford, 1856), forms part of the Anglo-Catholic Library.
+Other editions appeared at Helmstadt (1704) and Frankfort-on-the-Main (1707); while a third, with an English translation by Dr. George Hay Forbes, Burntisland (Oxford, 1856), forms part of the Anglo-Catholic Library.
 In parts fragmentary, it deals with the imperial question of the Christian church: reunion of the church on a catholic scale.
 Forbes also wrote Animadversions on the works of Bellarmine, which was used by his friend and colleague at Marischal College, Robert Baron, but the manuscripts seem to have perished in the 'troubles' which so soon began.
 A summary of his sermon before Charles I is given in the folio edition (1702-3) of the works of Dr. John Forbes.